GRIFFITH INSTITUTE ARCHIVE - ACCESSIONS 1997 TO DATE

 (July 20, 2007)

 Twenty-nine albumen prints of 19th-century photographs showing various sites in Egypt, including Abydos, Alexandria, Beni Hasan, Dendera, Edfu, Esna, Heliopolis, Karnak, Medinet Habu, Qurna, The Ramesseum, Saqqara and Theban tombs.
 Several famous photographers of ancient Egyptian monuments are represented in this group.
 The prints are remarkably well preserved and some of these images are new for our Egyptian Mirage database.
-(Presented by Mr. John Ross.)

 Some additional papers of Professor Mordechai Gilula (1936-2002).
 (Donation.)

-An album containing seventy-four 19th-century albumen prints of Egypt, mostly by J. P. Sebah.
-It probably dates from about 1890.
-Many of these photographs are new for our Egyptian Mirage database.
 (Acquired by purchase with the help of the Essex Egyptology Group, the Southampton Ancient Egypt Society, the Oxford Experience 2005 Summer School led by Chris Kirby, groups from Birkbeck College, London, led by Suzanne Bojtos and Charlotte Booth, and a group from the Workers Educational Association, Essex, led by Charlotte Booth).

 Papers of Joan Crowfoot Payne connected with her Catalogue of the Predynastic Egyptian Collection in the Ashmolean.
 (Transfer from the Ashmolean Museum, Department of Egyptian Antiquities.)